Thermal power plant

 Phase II included the construction of the third unit of 500MW.
 Independent works on phase II began in 2010.
 The unit was synchronised to the grid in February 2014 and started commercial production in February 2015.

 Phase I of the project cost about Rs54bn ($1.15bn).
 The debt-equity ratio of the project is 7:3.
 The Rural Electrification Corporation (REC) sanctioned Rs38bn ($809m) to meet the entire debt portion of the project.

 The cost of phase II was estimated at Rs30bn ($639m).
 REC advanced a loan of Rs21bn ($447m) for the second phase in April 2010.

 Set up under the mega power project policy, the project adds nearly 24 million units a day to the grid.
 Of the 1,500MW generated, Tamil Nadu takes 750MW and the rest goes to Karnataka, Kerala and Puducherry.

 The plant consumes 4.62mt of coal a year.
-Coal for the plant is brought from Orissa through ship to Ennore port, from where it is transported by road.
+Coal for the plant is brought by ship from Orissa to Ennore port, where it is transported further by road.

-India’s Bharat Heavy Electricals won the INR130m contract in September 2009, to supply units for Vallur.
-The state-run power equipments maker supplied and installed the steam generator and steam turbine packages.
+India’s Bharat Heavy Electricals (BHEL) won the Rs130m contract in September 2009, to supply units for Vallur.
+The state-run power equipment maker supplied and installed the steam generator and steam turbine packages.

-The boiler systems have single/bi-drum arrangement with natural or controlled circulation.
-There is constant or sliding pressure operation, and hot or cold primary air systems.
+The boiler systems have a single/bi-drum arrangement with natural or controlled circulation.
+There is constant or sliding pressure operation, as well as hot or cold primary air systems.